reujab/linksys/readme.md

 Same as `wirelessap/GetRadioInfo2`, but with more information.

 #### `wirelessap/SetRadioSettings3`
-This action sets the SSID and password for the main main networks.
+This action sets the SSID and password for the main networks.
 * `bandSteeringMode` a string set to the band steering mode
 * `isBandSteeringEnabled` a boolean set to true when band steering is enabled
 * `radios` an array of objects describing settings for different frequencies